GabrielaSzini/gabrielaszini.github.io/_pages/about.md

 ---

-Ongoing: PhD student in Economics and Econometrics at the [University of Amsterdam](https://ase.uva.nl/content/sections/quantitative-economics/quantitative-economics.html?origin=D4DixO%2FESbuaIXcFryAJdQ) and the [Tinbergen Institute](https://www.tinbergen.nl/home)
+Ongoing: PhD student in Econometrics at the [University of Amsterdam](https://ase.uva.nl/content/sections/quantitative-economics/quantitative-economics.html?origin=D4DixO%2FESbuaIXcFryAJdQ) and the [Tinbergen Institute](https://www.tinbergen.nl/home)

 2020: MPhil in Economics and Econometrics at the [Tinbergen Institute](https://www.tinbergen.nl/home)